Danya097/team-crud-project/README.md

-# team-crud-project
+# Chess Board
-Team data-driven CRUD project

-# Client Management App
+Creating a chess board functioning within windows forms

 ## Project Description
-Client Management App is a simple console-based application created for a team project to demonstrate the use of GitHub collaboration and CRUD functionality.
+Creating a chess board able to function in windows forums

-The purpose of this application is to manage a list of clients for a small business.
+The purpose of this application is to be able to play a simple game of chess within windows forms.
+With the ability to save games and remember what pieces do what.
-The clients represent customers who use the business services and whose information needs to be stored, viewed, updated, and removed.

 ## Features
-- Create new clients
+- Create new users
-- View all clients
-- Update existing client information
+- Load Saved Games
-- Delete clients
+- Delete saved games
+- Directions for pieces
-- Console-based menu interface
+-
 ## Technologies Used
 - C#
-- .NET Console Application
+- Windows Forms
 - Git & GitHub for version control and team collaboration

 ## Project Goal